neutral-af/frontend/src/pages/about.md

 ## Who are you?

 We’re Jason and Emanuele, two developers in Berlin.
-You can learn about us and read the open-source code behind Neutral.af at github.com/neutral-af.
+You can learn about us and read the open-source code behind Neutral.af [on GitHub](https://www.github.com/neutral-af).

 ## Carbon offsets aren’t enough, people should fly less!